abbindustrigymnasium/ux-ui-dos-and-doughs/STYLE.md

         - `#FFF8F0`, a slighly warmer white color for the page
         - `#EEE8E1`, for visual enhancements and/or shadows where contrast is not critical
         - `#C8C4BF`, for augmenting visual elements
-        - `#EE5E4B`, a simple red color for indicating important information and/or errors
+        - `#5BE262`, a simple green color for indicating important information and/or errors
     - The website emphasizes images as a source of color in order to make them stand out and as such other colors should be avoided.
 3. Typography
     - For headers, we use the serif font *Redaction*.
 Headers are short texts which need to stand out.
 The base size of headers are 3rem, or approximately 48px, but rem is preferred.
 Headers must have good contrast.